SpiderUnicorn/spiderunicorn.github.io/_posts/2017-04-02-readable-test-results-with-xunit.md

     xunit_demo.UnitTest1.Test1
 ```

-Note that this doesn’t actually run the test, but we can see the name that XUnit produces with the format namespace.className.methodName.
+Note that this doesn’t actually run the test, but we can see the name that XUnit produces with the format *namespace.className.methodName*, or in this case **xunit_demo.UnitTest1.Test1**.
 This would be same name written to the test explorer in visual studio.

-Now lets move on to configuring the name.
+Now lets move on to configuring XUnit for better readability.

 ## Configuring XUnit

-The default output of *namespace.className.methodName* can be shortened to just methodName by configuring the test project.
-For desktop and PCL projects you’d need an App.config file.
+The default output of *namespace.className.methodName* can be shortened to just *methodName* by configuring the test project.
+For desktop and PCL projects you’d need an [App.config](https://xunit.github.io/docs/configuring-with-xml.html) file.
 For dotnet core, add an **xunit.config.json** file.

-A useful starting point is to add diagnostics to the test output.
+A good starting point is to add diagnostics to the test output.
 Put the following into the **xunit.config.json** file.
+Note that this has no bearing on the output we are working on, it's just nice to have.

 ```json
 {